-Ca Capacity requests and planning & performance information (according to TSI TAF/TAP standard) General information 1.1 Facility Capacity requests and planning & performance information (according to TSI TAF/TAP standard) is a publication, included in the train path service falling under Category 1 of Annex II to Directive 2012/34/EU.
+Ca Capacity requests and planning & performance information (according to TSI TAF/TAP standard) 1.
+General information 1.1 Facility Capacity requests and planning & performance information (according to TSI TAF/TAP standard) is a publication, included in the train path service falling under Category 1 of Annex II to Directive 2012/34/EU.
 1.2 Supplier ProRail 1.3 Term of validity The service is offered during the term of the Network Statement.
-2. Function 2.1 Description The submission of capacity requests for train paths, the sending of offers of train paths, the changing of train paths and cancellation of train paths, border alignment and the changing and cancellation of train paths by ProRail on the basis of the TSI TAF/TAP messages: • The "Path Request" message (based on section 4.2.2.2 of TSI TAF and 4.2.17.1 of TSI TAP). • The "Path Details" message (based on section 4.2.2.3 of TSI TAF and 4.2.17.2 of TSI TAP). • The "Path Details Refused" message (based on section 4.2.2.5 of TSI TAF and 4.2.17.4 of TSI TAP). • The "Path Confirmed" message (based on section 4.2.2.4 of TSI TAF and 4.2.17.4 of TSI TAP). • The "Receipt Confirmation" message (based on section 4.2.2.8 of TSI TAF and 4.2.17.7 of TSI TAP). • The "Path not available" message (based on section 4.2.2.7 of TSI TAF and 4.2.17.8 of TSI TAP). • The "Path Cancelled" message (based on section 4.2.2.7 of TSI TAF and 4.2.17.8 of TSI TAP). • The "Path Coordination" message (based on section 4.2.2.6 of TSI TAF and 4.2.17.6 of TSI TAP). • The "Path Coordination" message (based on European sector agreements). • The "Path Coordination" message (based on European sector agreements). • The "Error" message (based on European sector agreements). • The "Error" message (based on European sector agreements). • The "capacity request messages will be implemented in 2022.
-ProRail receives and sends the messages via the Common Interface and uses the Common Reference Data (Location Codes and Company Codes) in the messages.
+2. Function 2.1 Description The submission of capacity requests for train paths, the sending of offers of train paths, the changing of train paths and cancellation of train paths, border alignment and the changing and cancellation of train paths by ProRail on the basis of the TSI TAF/TAP messages: • The "Path Request" message (based on section 4.2.2.2 of TSI TAF and 4.2.17.1 of TSI TAP). • The "Path Details" message (based on section 4.2.2.3 of TSI TAF and 4.2.17.2 of TSI TAP). • The "Path Details Refused" message (based on section 4.2.2.5 of TSI TAF and 4.2.17.4 of TSI TAP). • The "Path Confirmed" message (based on section 4.2.2.4 of TSI TAF and 4.2.17.4 of TSI TAP). • The "Receipt Confirmation" message (based on section 4.2.2.8 of TSI TAF and 4.2.17.7 of TSI TAP). • The "Path not available" message (based on section 4.2.2.7 of TSI TAF and 4.2.17.8 of TSI TAP). • The "Path Cancelled" message (based on section 4.2.2.6 of TSI TAF and 4.2.17.8 of TSI TAP). • The "Path Condination" message (based on section 4.2.2.6 of TSI TAF and 4.2.17.6 of TSI TAP). • The "Path Coordination" message (based on European sector agreements). • The "Error" message (based on European sector agreements). • The "Error" message (based on European sector agreements). • The "Error" message (based on European sector agreements). • The repath Coordination message (based on European sector agreements). • The repath Coordination message (based on European sector agreements). • The "Train Romange of the Common Interface and uses the Common Reference Data (Location Codes and Company Codes) in the messages.
 For each message, ProRail determines which data must be provided by capacity applicants and which data must be sent by ProRail.
 In addition, ProRail determines per message in which situations it can be used and in which situations it cannot be used.
-The provision of performance information on the basis of the TSI TAF/TAP messages: • The "Train Running information" message (in accordance with section 4.2.4.2 TSI TAF). • The "Train Running Interruption" message (in accordance with section 4.2.5.2 TSI TAF).
-3.1 Locations N/A 3.1.1 Availability Availability of application: 7 x 24 hours (subject to fixed times for maintenance to be determined).
-Availability of service desk: 7 x 24 hours.
-3.1.2 Technical characteristics Possibility to request capacity and receive planning & performance information (according to TAF/TAP TSI standard).
+The provision of performance information on the basis of the TSI TAF/TAP messages: • The "Train Running Interruption" message (in accordance with section 4.2.4.2 TSI TAF). • The "Train Running Interruption" 2 1 Locations 3.1.1 Locations Availability N/A • Availability of application: 7 x 24 hours (subject to fixed times for maintenance to be determined).
+Availability of consider dealy 7 x 24 hours.
+3.1.2 Technical characteristics Availability of service desk: 7 x 24 hours.
+Possibility to request capacity and receive planning & performance information (according to TAF/TAP TSI standard).
 3.1.3 Planned changes There are no planned changes.